Last Updated on May 24, 2025 by Toya

 Are you thinking of making some keto baked goods?
 Or maybe you’re wanting to make keto gravy and you need to know what type of keto flour you can use to help thicken it up.
 You’ll be glad you found this post.

-This means that all recipes made using all purpose flour are very high in carbs and this is not okay on a keto lifestyle.
+This means that all recipes made using all purpose flour are very high in carbs and this is not okay if you’re trying out a new keto lifestyle.
 They’ll quickly make it so that your daily carb budget is used up with just a few bites of these recipes/foods.

-As such we’re sharing 9 amazing keto substitute options that you can use to replace flour in almost any recipe!
+As such I’m sharing 9 amazing keto substitute options that you can use to replace flour in almost any recipe!

 The best keto substitutes for flour are lupin flour, coconut flour, almond flour, almond meal, oat fiber, carbalose, ground flaxseeds, sunflower seed flour, and cauliflower flour.